ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 Tell me, what...are...your other abilities?

-**Rhymerosaurus:** I feel taller too.
-Maybe I am an inch taller than before.

-**Loki:** Interesting!
-Let us see what else you can do!
-This should be quite fun.

-Loki seems quite interested to see what the creature can do.
-His ears are a bit perked and he has a mischievous look to him

 **Rhymerosaurus:** I dont know.
 Tribentas can fly, but they have wings.
 Maybe I can fly?
 I'll try it.

 I slow my breathing and concentrate, and slowly I start to lift off the ground.
 Only a little, but I eventually reach several inches of height off the ground.
+**Loki:** Interesting!
+Let us see what else you can do!
+This should be quite fun.

+Loki seems quite interested to see what the creature can do.
+His ears are a bit perked and he has a mischievous look to him

+**Rhymerosaurus:** I shout "Fireball" and point towards the wall, but nothing happens.

 **Loki:** Hmmm, let me give it a go.
 Loki snaps his fingers and a small ball of fire appears at the end of his finger

 That is interesting.
 You have no access to the fire element.
 That being said, the elemental planes tend to be quite vast...what else can you try?

-**Rhymerosaurus:** I shout "Fireball" and point towards the wall, but nothing happens.
+**Rhymerosaurus:** I point at my shadow and whisper "stealth mode, activate", and i phase out of sight and sound.
+Only my smell remains.

 **Loki:** Loki seems stunned